Tips for Spotting Fake Job Posts on Upwork: A Quick Guide

 Requiring a free trial or unpaid test project

 As a freelancer on Upwork, you should never feel pressured to do work for free.
 Clients may ask that you do a free trial or an unpaid test project as part of their job description or in the interview process before starting a contract.
-While asking for a test project is OK and a great way to evaluate talent, it should always be paid.
+While asking for a test project is OK and a great way to evaluate talent, it should be paid.

 This could be a scam, an attempt for clients to get free work from freelancers.
 They may ask each freelancer to complete a different free test project and then piece together a large project from work they didn't have to pay for.
 The scammer may have no intention of hiring anyone—their goal was to get this free work.